genevaers/User-Documentation/docs/Setup and Use/Examples/NewView.md

 ![View Properties outline](../../images/NewViewSource.png)

-For more information on how to define your own logical record, logical file and physical file definitions look [here - tbd]
+For more information on how to define your own logical record, logical file and physical file definitions look [here](../MetaData/SpecifyLRLFPFs.md)

 ### Adding Columns